dbpolglase/tUI/Manual-en.md

 <ul>
 <li>The first element of the project is the <strong>libtui</strong> library, which provides a wrapper for the ncurses API.
 It allows interface creation by describing common elements for any interface: panels, buttons… and implements an engine to manage their actions.</li>
 <li>The second element is a compiler (<strong>tbuild</strong>) that translates a user interface description in XML format into the necessary source files, which together with the libtui library, build the application.</li>
 <li>The last element is a graphical application (<strong>tUI</strong>) built using the libtui library.
-Through it, we can construct our project’s interface visually, and it also serves as a demonstrator.</li>
+Through it, you can construct your project’s interface visually, and it also serves as a demonstrator.</li>
 </ul>
 <h1 id="model">Model</h1>
-<p>The project is based on a view model.
-Currently, three types of views can be handled:</p>
+<p>The project is based on a View model.
+Currently, three types of Views can be handled:</p>
 <ul>
-<li class="task-list-item"><input type="checkbox" class="task-list-item-checkbox" disabled=""> <strong>Panel</strong> view, which is essentially a canvas on which the following components or elements can be represented:
+<li class="task-list-item"><input type="checkbox" class="task-list-item-checkbox" disabled=""> <strong>Panel</strong> View, which is essentially a canvas on which the following components or elements can be represented:
 <ul>
 <li><strong>Label</strong> element, for fixed texts in our interface.</li>
 <li><strong>Button</strong> element, for application buttons.</li>